COURSE TITLE:

 Assignment #5: Classroom Observation.

-List potential intervention strategies to help minimize or neutralize these types of comments in your learning environment.
+conversations among students.
+List potential intervention strategies to help minimize or neutralize

-Assignment #6: Summary of Observations.
+Assignment #6: Summary of Questionnaire’s.

-After having a student or classroom fill out the conflict resolution questionnaire, write a summary of this assignment noting impressions and observations (1-2 pgs).
+Interview a student regarding the conflict resolution questionnaire (page 19 in manual) or have an entire class fill out the questionnaire.
+After having a student or classroom fill out the conflict resolution questionnaire, write a 1-2 page summary of this assignment noting impressions and observations.

 Assignment #8: Observe Non-Classroom Settings.

-Observe at least two non-classroom settings (cafeteria, hallway, bus area, outside in community, etc.) and compare it to the “safety net” environment discussed in this course.
+Observe at least two non-classroom settings (cafeteria, hallway, bus area, outside in the community, etc.).
+Summarize your observations in a 1-2 page paper.

 ADDITIONAL ASSIGNMENTS REQUIRED FOR UNIVERSITY QUARTER CREDIT